 Oleksandr Arkhipenko

-Exter's friend and college classmate, Oleksandr Arkhipenko, who is now considered one of the most prominent sculptors of the 20th century and founders of Cubism, strongly opposed traditional notions of what art should be, learned art independently and believed art schools were too conservative.
+Exter's friend and college classmate, Oleksandr Arkhipenko, is now considered one of the most renowned sculptors of the 20th century and one of the founders of Cubism.
+He opposed traditional notions of what art should be, learned art independently, and believed art schools were too conservative.

 A Woman with a Cat, 1911, and its caricature in a French newspaper